Flag Hardy space theory on Heisenberg groups and applications: Abstract

 \section{Abstract}

-We establish a complete theory of the flag Hardy space $\flagHardy(\Hn)$ on the Heisenberg group $\Hn$ with characterisations via atomic decompositions, area functions, square functions, maximal functions and singular integrals.
-We introduce several new techniques to overcome the difficulties caused by the noncommutative Heisenberg group multiplication, and the lack of a suitable Fourier transformation and Cauchy--Riemann type equations.
-Applications include the boundedness from $\flagHardy(\Hn)$ to $L^1(\Hn)$ of various singular integral operators that arise in complex analysis, a sharp boundedness result on $\flagHardy(\Hn)$ of the Marcinkiewicz-type multipliers introduced by M\"uller, Ricci and Stein, and the decomposition of flag BMO space via singular integrals.
+We develop a complete theory of the flag Hardy space $\flagHardy(\Hn)$ on the Heisenberg group $\Hn$ with characterisations by atomic decompositions, area functions, square functions, maximal functions and singular integrals.
+We introduce new techniques to overcome the difficulties caused by the noncommutativity of the Heisenberg group and the lack of a suitable Fourier transformation and Cauchy--Riemann type equations.
+Applications include the boundedness on $\flagHardy(\Hn)$ of various singular integral operators that arise in complex analysis, a sharp boundedness result on $\flagHardy(\Hn)$ of the Marcinkiewicz-type multipliers introduced by Müller, Ricci and Stein, and the characterisation of the flag BMO space by singular integrals.